Mountain Portal: Launching the Camino from Saint-Jean-Pied-de-Port

 A bullet-train got us most of the way there; a bus finished the job.

-We stepped off of it and joined the others on the sidewalk.
+We stepped off and joined the others on the sidewalk.
 Eyes, sleepy from the ride, were now wide and darting.
-Despite hailing from different places (evident from the different languages being whispered), the group had one thing in common.
-We had come to walk the Camino Francés.
+Despite the different languages being whispered, the group had one thing in common: we had all come to walk the Camino Francés.

 20180628_133513 copy.jpg